RishiAhuja/KisaanMithraa/README.md

 ## Social Impact

-CropConnect aims to empower farmers in India by:
+KisaanMithraa aims to empower farmers in India by:
 - Facilitating cooperative formation to increase bargaining power
 - Reducing equipment costs through resource sharing
 - Improving access to markets and fair pricing
+- Providing AI-powered farming advice and assistance
 - Building digital literacy in rural communities
 - Creating a network of support among agricultural communities